alexdiwa/cocobuds/README.md

 ### 19. Provide an overview and description of your Source control process. ###

 Our group used Git and GitHub for source control.
 We used branches frequently when working on individual components of our app, or when working on a new feature.
 These features/branches included: 'user', with branches off user to work on stripe payments, forms, implementing AWS and search functionality, 'messages', and 'favourites'.
 Later in the process, we worked on branches that were dedicated to styling/front-end work and cleaning up code.
 Constant communication in person and over Slack allowed us to branch and merge at appropriate times, and that we were all kept up to date with changes as they happened.
-This kept merge conflicts to a minimum and, and made for clean and efficient development of our app.
+This kept merge conflicts to a minimum and made for clean and efficient development of our app.

 ### 20. Provide an overview and description of your Testing process. ###